-Make copies and pass out the Gerty Cori Interactive handout.
+Pass out the attached Interactive Questionnaire handout.
 Move to slide 8.
 Inform students that we will revisit Gerty Cori who, with her husband, discovered the cause of this experience we may feel from our muscles.
 Pair students up and invite them to participate in the Gerty Cori Respiration Interactive.
-Have students answer the questions on their Gerty Cori Respiration Interactive handout.
+Have students answer the questions on their Gerty Cori Interactive handout.

 Gather the supplies for the lab.
-Move to slide 9.
-Make copies and pass out Yeast Lab Handouts.
+Move to slide 9 and pass out the attached Yeast Lab Instructions handout.
 As students complete the lab, have them collect the data and answer the analysis questions.
 After completion of the lab, have students complete the R.E.R.U.N. strategy by writing up a lab using the R.E.R.U.N rubric.
 Be sure to go over the instructions and rubric to make sure students know what is expected of them.

-Move to slide 10.
-Using what they now know about aerobic and anaerobic respiration, invite students to complete the 30 Second Expert strategy.
-Hand out the Gist assignment and have students complete the T-Chart.
-Partner the students up and have them choose between the hormones: insulin and epinephrine/adrenaline.
-Students will complete on the left side of the T-chart their understanding of how the hormone affects respiration.
-Students will share and jot down their partner's comments on the right side of the T-Chart and then create a collective summary of hormone's effects on respiration.
+Move to slide 12.
+Using what they now know about aerobic and anaerobic respiration, invite students to complete the 30-Second Expert strategy.
+Pass out the attached 30-Second Expert handout and have students complete the T-Chart.
+Partner the students and have them choose between the hormones: insulin and epinephrine/adrenaline.
+Students will complete on the left side of the T-chart with what they understand about how the hormone affects respiration.
+Students will share and jot down their partner’s comments on the right side of the T-Chart and then create a collective summary of hormone’s effects on respiration.
 If time permits, have each pair share out their understandings.